guguji666666/GJS-MDC-Tips/Recommendation investigation/Virtual machines should encrypt temp disks, caches, and data flows between Compute and Storage resources.md

 ### ARG query to compare the results between Azure policy and defender for cloud

-Navigate to Azure portal, and search `Resource Graph Explorer` on the top
+Navigate to Azure portal, and search `Resource Graph Explorer` on the top <br>
 ![image](https://user-images.githubusercontent.com/96930989/210159757-b875ba41-6946-4ee7-a604-92183cf9f58b.png)

 ```kusto